nicholas-tedesco/chess-minimax/README.md

 ### _Opening Move Selection_

-This project makes use of an chess openings book, which is a collection of the "best" starting moves.
-Chess openings books typically come in a polyglot format[https://www.chessprogramming.net/new-version-of-the-baron-v3-43-plus-the-barons-polyglot-opening-book/].
+This project makes use of an chess openings book, which is a collection of the "best" starting moves for a game of chess.
+An openings book can be used to search for a given board position in order to find the best possible continuations from the current game state.

+But what's the point of an openings book if we already have an algorithm to choose moves?
+1. Our recursive minimax algorithm is much more computationally expensive compared to simple position lookup
+2. Opening theory is somewhat complex; often times, we are setting up our pieces to attack specific squares, or to be positioned in certain ways for later on in the game.
+The minimax algorithm will not have the same level of positional chess knowledge compared to a hard-coded openings book

+Opening books for chess engines typically follow a polyglot file format, which basically links moves and associated weights to a hashed position.
+The best move is the one which maximizes the weight for a given position.
+For example, we may find that Position A is linked to two moves in the openings book: Move 1 and Move 2.
+Move 1 has weight 20, and move 2 has weight 30.
+In this case, we would want to chose Move 2!

+Here is the openings book used in this project: [https://www.chessprogramming.net/new-version-of-the-baron-v3-43-plus-the-barons-polyglot-opening-book/].
+For more on polyglot file structure, please visit [http://hgm.nubati.net/book_format.html].

 For a given g